Canada Post admits cannabis privacy breach involving 4,500 Ontario customers

 TORONTO — Canada Post publicly admitted to a privacy breach involving thousands of Ontario’s online cannabis customers on Wednesday after the province’s only outlet for legal recreational marijuana notified clients of the problem.

-The postal service said in a statement that someone had used its delivery tracking tool to gain access to personal information of 4,500 customers of the Ontario Cannabis Store but declined to identify the information.
+The postal service said someone had used its delivery-tracking tool to gain access to personal information of 4,500 customers of the Ontario Cannabis Store but declined to identify the data.

 “Both organizations have been working closely together since that time to investigate and take immediate action,” Canada Post said in a statement.
 “As a result, important fixes have been put in place by both organizations to prevent any further unauthorized access to customer information.”